Sweet and Saucy Teriyaki Steak Bites (20-Minute Dinner)

 - Make sure to pat steak with a paper towel so it is very dry when you add it to the hot oil.
 This makes for a better sear and more golden-brown color!

-- Instead of making the full meal, serve these teriyaki steak bites as a perfect appetizer for any party spread.
+- These teriyaki steak bites are perfect as an appetizer for any party spread.

 FAQs

-Store leftovers in an airtight container in the fridge for up to 3-4 days.
-Reheat by adding an ice cube and microwaving for 60-90 seconds.
-The ice will add moisture to the rice and meat so it doesnโt dry out in the microwave.
+Store leftovers in an airtight container in the fridge for up to 3–4 days.
+Reheat with an ice cube and microwave for 60–90 seconds so the rice and steak don’t dry out.

 Print